Thorium-Sim/thorium/README.md

 Fortunately, you can get help from the excellent people on [Thorium's Discord Server](https://discord.gg/UvxTQZz).

 If you need better support for your Thorium simulator, I more than happy to contract with you to do so.
 Fill out the [Thorium Service Request Form](https://thoriumsim.com/service/) to start that process.
-That's how I make money to pay the bills, after all. 😁

 If you want to learn to contribute to Thorium, check out the [development video series](https://www.youtube.com/watch?v=iEU6NcOKhyE&list=PLvw0SNT6wHt9au1-6yCOh7QHj-p5ir0l6) for how to get started.